Instrumentation & metrics¶

 InstrumentableHttpClient

-extends BaseHttpClient with request metrics — latency,
+extends BaseHttpClient with request metrics emitted through a

-enabled it behaves exactly like BaseHttpClient with negligible overhead.
+BaseHttpClient with negligible overhead.

 Subclass it the same way you would BaseHttpClient: